Law Student Outlines Selected by

 White v.
 Corlies and Tiff

-D gave P specifications for building offices and asked for an estimate.
+D gave P specifications for building offices and asked for

 D took the estimate altered and returned it to P.